 By demanding that Chile "clearly describe what went wrong," Dr. Barume validated IFI's position that a legitimate solution cannot be built on an administrative consultation; it must begin with the formal acknowledgment by the State that the original dispossession of Mapuche lands and territories was a violation of international law and the principle of Pacta Sunt Servanda (Agreements Must Be Fulfilled).
 Without this step, the consultation is merely a tool to perpetuate historical injustice.

-FPIC Goes Beyond Consultation: The Special Rapporteur said that the human rights instrument, such as the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), establishes that the right to Free, Prior, and Informed Consent (FPIC), is a principle designed to "give back control over their destiny" to Indigenous Peoples, making it a right that "goes beyond consultation".
+Furthermore, he stated that the human rights instrument, such as the United Nations Declaration on the Rights of Indigenous Peoples, establishes that the right to Free, Prior, and Informed Consent is a principle designed to “give back control over their destiny” to Indigenous Peoples, making it a right that “goes beyond consultation”.

 This affirmation directly validated IFI's core critique as the Chilean State's Consultation process is a strategy of evasion.
 The Open Letter denounces that the State strategically omits the UNDRIP (the highest standard of consent) and uses vague terms like "genuine dialogue" instead of the binding international term "Consultation" to deliberately "evade the highest and most binding obligation" (Point 2.4).
 This administrative failure has its roots in Supreme Decree No. 66 of 2013 , which institutionalizes the denial of the rights of Indigenous Peoples by allowing the State to declare the Consultation "fulfilled" even without reaching an agreement or obtaining consent (Point 1.1).

-Ms. Manuela Tomei used the following phrase to underline the historical depth of the problem: "This is not a conflict that started in the 1960's".
+Manuela Tomei used the following phrase to underline the historical depth of the problem: "This is not a conflict that started in the 1960's".
 By making this assertion, Ms. Tomei contradicted the tendency of some Chilean sectors to minimize the conflict to a few decades—a stance that the problem is not just one of agrarian policy or development, but one rooted in ancestral dispossession (the violation of the Treaty of Tapihue and the military Occupation of Mapuche territory in the 19th century).

-Exposing Rhetoric and Structural Elusion
+Exposing Chile’s Rhetoric and Structural Elusion

 The Chilean government's rhetoric to obtain International Endorsement to support the Consultation process confirmed the need for this scrutiny:

-Official Elusion Tactic: The Chilean Commission presented its proposals as actions to resolve a conflict they called an "intercultural and legal conflict that have hindered peaceful coexistence and comprehensive development in the country's southern regions".
+The Chilean Commission presented its proposals as actions to resolve a conflict they called an "intercultural and legal conflict that have hindered peaceful coexistence and comprehensive development in the country's southern regions".
 They further attempted to dismiss political accountability by calling it an issue "of the State, not the Government," effectively washing their hands of responsibility.

 Chile's Demand for Patronage: The Chilean government's appeal was a request for long-term political patronage, transforming the international community into stakeholders in the domestic process.
 Officials, including Carlos Llancaqueo (President of Fundación Aitue), explicitly asked the community to: "honor this process, guide it, accompany it, and monitor it".
 This was a direct maneuver to:

-1. Secure the "Política de Estado" Status: The appeal sought to make the consultation process immutable, transcending the scheduled change in administration (March 2026).
+Secure the "Política de Estado" Status: The appeal sought to make the consultation process immutable, transcending the scheduled change in administration (March 2026).

-2. Neutralize Internal Opposition: The demand for international "monitoring" was positioned as necessary to ensure "continuity," but it simultaneously attempted to legitimize the process externally against the will of hundreds of Mapuche communities, led by ancestral authorities, who vehemently opposed the fulfillment of the Consultation process and its legislative measures proposed.
-In short, Chile was asking European and Latin American countries, the UN Special Rapporteur and the ILO to validate and guarantee the longevity of an outcome that was fundamentally rejected by the people the Human Rights Council is supposed to serve.
+Neutralize Internal Opposition: The demand for international "monitoring" was positioned as necessary to ensure "continuity," but it simultaneously attempted to legitimize the process externally against the will of hundreds of Mapuche communities, led by ancestral authorities, who vehemently opposed the fulfillment of the Consultation process and its legislative measures proposed.

-The False Claim of Representation: The former CPPyE Commissioner, Senator Carmen Gloria Aravena, in addition to reaffirming her stance on limiting the Mapuche People demand for land and the number of Mapuche families who receive them, pointed out that they had listened "to the Councils of Lonkos" to pretend it had Mapuche representativity.
-She stated: "We listened to the most distinct voices.
-And we listened to the Councils of Lonkos.
-We listened to the communities.
-We listened to the institutions.
-And that is why today the proposals are so diverse".
+Aravena said, "We listened to the most distinct voices, and we listened to the Councils of Lonkos, we listened to the communities, we listened to the institutions, and that is why today the proposals are so diverse".
 The purpose of her statement was to support the legitimacy and representativeness of the Commission's proposals before the international forum, suggesting that the ancestral Mapuche authorities (the Lonkos) had been part of the dialogue.
-IFI's Open Letter (Points 5 and 6) explicitly objects to this, noting that the arbitrary imposition of participation by the State ignores the lack of legitimate and effective representation from traditional Mapuche ancestral authorities (Lonko, Machi, and Werken) in the design of the consultation and the legislative measures it proposes, which also left out around 50% of the Mapuche population living across the 16 regions of Chile, and which was a reason for the strong rejection of the Presidential Commission (CPPyE), the Prior Consultation, and the Proposed Legislative Measures.
+IFI's Open Letter (Points 5 and 6) explicitly objects to this, noting that the arbitrary imposition of participation by the State ignores the lack of legitimate and effective representation from traditional Mapuche ancestral authorities (Lonko, Machi, and Werken) in the design of the consultation and the legislative measures it proposes, a process that left out around 50% of the Mapuche population living across the 16 regions of Chile, and which was a reason for the strong rejection of the Presidential Commission (CPPyE), the Prior Consultation, and the Proposed Legislative Measures.

-Direct Diplomatic Counter-Action by IFI
+Direct Diplomatic Counter-Narrative by IFI

 This had the following impact:

 a.
-Directly Undermined the Chilean 'Monologue,' transforming the Side Event from a State monologue into a challenged policy presentation with a broad and fair perspective, and compelling the embassies (many of whom co-sponsored the event) to confront IFI's detailed legal arguments.
+Directly Undermined the Chilean 'Monologue,' transforming the Side Event from a State monologue into a challenged policy presentation with a broad and fair perspective, and compelling the embassies (many of whom co-sponsored the Parallel event) to confront IFI's detailed legal arguments.

 b.
 By physically handing the documents to the delegates of the countries (including Norway, Germany, Mexico, etc.), we ensured those foreign ministries received official notice of the Mapuche Peoples' opposition, presenting the legal flaws.